rayyaw/flash-patcher/README.md

 ### Optional arguments
 - `--invalidateCache`: Force the patcher to decompile the SWF.
 If this flag is not set, Flash Patcher may use a cached version of the SWF decompilation to speed up the process.
 - `--all`: Recompile the full SWF.
 This is required when injecting asset packs but slows down recompilation.
+- `--xml`: Inject in xml mode.
+This decompiles the .swf to .xml and allows you to modify the xml file.

 ## File Structure